Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 High-End TV Tax Relief

-What is High-End Television Tax Relief (HTTR)?
+What is High-End Television Tax Relief (HETTR)?

 It offers Television Production Companies (TPCs) a tax rebate against the money spent on pre-production, principal photography and post-production.